resourcefulmind/study-notes/learning-react-js/react-from-scratch.md

 - The **React** library is called a **reconciler** because it has a bunch of code inside it that
 1. knows how to get a bunch of different components to work together
 2. knows how to call a component function
-3. knows how to et back that jsx
+3. knows how to get back that jsx
 4. knows how to essentially iterate over those elements and know whether to create an html element or call some other component function.

 - The **ReactDOM** library is called a **renderer** because it knows how to take a set of instructions that is needed to create html and ACTUALLY CREATE HTML OUT OF IT.